petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/creating-and-managing-search-blueprints.md

 - For 7.4 U52+, click _View Raw Request_ to see the entire search request string.
 From the Raw Request modal, you can copy the request to the clipboard or download it as a JSON file.
 This is the same request seen in the [Search Insights](../../../search-pages-and-widgets/search-insights.md) widget on the search page.

 - Click _View Raw Response_ to see the entire search response string.
-From the Raw Response modal you can copy the response to the clipboard or download it as a JSON file.
-This is the same string you can see in the [Search Insights](../../../search-pages-and-widgets/search-insights.md) widget on the search page.
+Here you can copy the response to the clipboard or download it as a JSON file.
+This is the same string you see in the [Search Insights](../../../search-pages-and-widgets/search-insights.md) widget on the search page.

    ![View the raw response string returned from Elasticsearch.](./creating-and-managing-search-blueprints/images/11.png)

-- The score of each result is displayed to the left of the result title.
-Click the score to see the Score Explanation modal.
+- The score of each result appears to the left of the result title.
+Click the score to see the Score Explanation.

    ![View the score explanation for a result.](./creating-and-managing-search-blueprints/images/12.png)